Interview with Karin

 Is there one city or region in Italy that stands out as a favorite for you?

 I spent two wonderful years in Rome.
 And although the city has so much to offer — and I still miss it — Tuscany is the place for me.
-I've spent nine years in the region, living in Siena, Florence and now Livorno.
+I've spent nine years in the region, living in Siena, Florence, and now Livorno.
 I'm on the coast near some great beaches, but still just an hour from Florence and half an hour from Pisa and Lucca.
-I love living so close to the best tourist spots, but in a town that has almost no tourism whatsoever.
+I love living so close to the best tourist spots, but in a town that has almost no tourism.
 Livorno is a port town — some people call it "the Naples of the North."
 It feels very open and carefree, and the sense of humor here is the best I've found in Italy.
-The city's history is fascinating and the food and wine are unbeatable!
+The city's history is fascinating, and the food and wine are unbeatable!

 What surprises Americans the most as they travel through Italy?

-I think visitors are most surprised by the vast cultural, linguistic and culinary differences in the twenty regions that make up Italy.
-We think of Italy as ancient, but as a unified country it's a lot younger than the U.S. It's a bonus for travelers that the ingredients haven't all melted together yet.
+I think visitors are most surprised by the vast cultural, linguistic, and culinary differences in the 20 regions that make up Italy.
+We think of Italy as ancient, but as a unified country it's a lot younger than the US.
+It's a bonus for travelers that the ingredients haven't all melted together yet.
 Most people are surprised to learn that if a Roman and a Venetian are speaking in dialect they really can't understand each other.
-You can drive literally two hours from one place to another in Italy and find a completely different architectural style, language dialect, food, style of dress, and outlook on life.
+You can drive literally two hours from one place to another in Italy and find a completely different architectural style, dialect, food, style of dress, and outlook on life.
 And, from the Italian Alps to the volcanoes of Sicily, I can't think of a place with so much geographical variety packed into a country the size of California.

-You've guided nearly all of our tour itineraries in Italy.
+You've guided nearly all our tour itineraries in Italy.
 Is there one you think is best for first-time visitors?